 NFL Pro-Bowl Wide Receiver: Detroit Lions

 Career Highlights: Detroit Lions wide receiver Golden Tate is regarded as one of the NFL’s most sure-handed receivers.
-A six-year veteran, Tate posted his best season in 2014 when he was named a Pro-Bowler after he hauled in 99 catches and gained more that 1,330 receiving yards, both of which were top 10 in the NFL.
-Drafted by Seattle in the 2010 NFL Draft, Tate has played in 90 career games posting 354 receptions on 4,339 yards and 25 touchdowns.
-On September 24, 2012, Tate was a part of one of the memorable moments in franchise history as he hauled in two touchdowns, including the game winning 24-yard catch as time expired to give the Seahawks a 14-12 victory over the Green Bay Packers.
-Tate won Super Bowl XLVIII with the Seahawks.
+A seven-year veteran, Tate posted his best NFL season in 2014 when he was named a Pro Bowler after he hauled in 99 catches and gained more than 1,330 receiving yards, both of which were top 10 in the NFL.
+Last season, Tate finished with 91 receptions for 1,077 yards and four touchdowns.
+He eclipsed the 1,000-yard mark for the second time and the 90-reception mark for the third time in his career.
+His 676 yards after the catch ranked first among NFL receivers.
+Drafted by Seattle in the 2010 NFL Draft, Tate has played in 106 career games posting 445 receptions on 5,416 yards and 29 touchdowns.
+Tate won a Super Bowl ring with the Seahawks in 2013.
 In college, Tate starred at Notre Dame where he was recognized in 2009 for his accomplishments being named a unanimous All-American and the Fred Biltenikoff Award winner recognizing the top college wide receiver.
-Tate excelled in baseball as well being drafted by the Arizona Diamondbacks in 2007 and the San Francisco Giants in 2010.
+Tate excelled in baseball as well, being drafted by the Arizona Diamondbacks in 2007 and the San Francisco Giants in 2010.